Sidney Morin

-Sidney Emilie Morin (born June 6, 1995) is a Canadian-American professional ice hockey defenseman for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Sidney Emilie Morin (born June 6, 1995) is a Canadian-American professional ice hockey player who is a defender for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
 As a member of the United States women's national team, she won a gold medal in the women's ice hockey tournament at the 2018 Winter Olympics in Pyeongchang.